 Before scrolling down this list of Poodle rescues in California, check out these other recommendations by our team at We Love Doodles: Best Doodle Rescues in California and Best Maltese Rescues in California.

 Find a Poodle Rescue Near Me in California

-If you want to have this dog breed as your new canine companion, here are the best places to adopt one.
+If you want to adopt a poodle as your new canine companion, here are the best places to find healthy dogs.

 1. NorCal Poodle Rescue

-Right at the top of our list, we have NorCal Poodle Rescue.
+First on our list is have NorCal Poodle Rescue.
 This pet rescue focuses mainly on Northern California, but it accepts pets from all over the state.
-NorCal Poodle Rescue is committed to providing lost, abused, and abandoned Poodles with a comfortable life.
+NorCal Poodle Rescue is committed to providing lost, abused, and abandoned poodles with a comfortable life.
 They have a team of volunteers that rescue and rehabilitate these dogs.
-Every year, this pet rescue saves and adopts out over 140 Poodles.
+Every year, this pet rescue saves and adopts out over 140 poodles.

 NorCal Poodle Rescue Details

 - Address/Location: 10126 Alta Sierra Dr. #282 Grass Valley, CA 95949

 2. Dogs Without Borders

 Dogs Without Borders doesn’t specifically focus efforts on rescuing poodles but instead cares for dogs of all breeds.
 As you may have assumed, the non-profit agency acts on a global scale so there’s a good chance your dog will come from Mexico or another country!
 The shelter itself is based in Los Angeles, but families across California turn to Dogs Without Borders to find quality rescued dogs.